nikitakot/nestjs-boilerplate/article/article-devto.md

 bootstrap();
 ```

-Now let's create validation class that we will use later
-and put some email/password validations there.
+Now let's create a validation class that we will use later and put some email/password validations there.

 ```shell
 $ touch src/auth/sign-up-input.dto.ts